 Frequently Asked Questions (FAQs)

-Q1: How can I find accurate Shabbat start times in New York?
+9. How early can someone light candles for Shabbat in New York?